Ne4nf/Agent-Memory/architecture.md

 - `query` is required and non-empty after trim.
 - `variation_count` must be 3 or 4.
 - Required-field gate: brand_name AND industry must both be present before guideline generation.
+- If extraction confidence is **below threshold** (e.g., < 70%), system SHOULD trigger clarification question instead of guessing; this avoids silent failures and improves UX transparency.
 - Merge precedence is fixed: explicit fields in request > extracted fields from new query > stored context for same `session_id`.
 - Empty-value precedence policy:
   - explicit empty string (e.g., `brand_name=""`) is treated as missing and does not override non-empty extracted/session value.